Sznapsollo/AKHomeAutomation/README.md

 # AKHomeAutomation

+Before you read: I updated AKHomeAutomation and switched to vertx based system which makes if easier to work with and faster to deploy (does not need apache, php, problems with file permissions etc).
+It is in another repository under name TichHome.

 ## About

 AKHomeAutomation is Raspberry Pi based home automation / smart home / smart house solution based on common and cheap components, works realiably and I think is very convenient to use.